weronasta/Artists_portfolio/README.md

     * price
     * availability status (available, sold out)
 * option to add the artwork to the cart
+* Note: all images are stored locally at: `my-app/src/assets/images/artworks`

 ### Artists gallery
 * grid display of artists with avatars
 * option to open artist's profile
+* Note: all images are stored locally at: `my-app/src/assets/images/artists`

 ### Artist profile
 * detailed view of individual artist, including: